-The Connecticut Open Meetings Law defines meetings as all gatherings of or communications to a quorum of members of a multi-member public agency with the intention of discussing or deciding on public policy.
+The Connecticut Open Meetings Law, which is included in the Connecticut Freedom of Information Act, defines meetings as all gatherings of or communications to a quorum of members of a multi-member public agency with the intention of discussing or deciding on public policy.
 Some exemptions are employment search committees for executive positions, chance meetings, collective bargaining, single party caucus meetings, if the group does not constitute a quorum.

 If the Connecticut Open Meetings Law is violated, Individuals have 30 days to file an appeal with the Freedom of Information Commission from the date it became known that the public agency had violated the law.
 The Commission must hold a hearing within 30 days of receiving the appeal and must decide within 60.